JTFS AGREEMENT POLICY

 2nd & 3rd Trimesters

-Misbehavior in the Classroom, Library, Restroom, on the Playground or Other Area of the Campus
+Misbehavior in the Classroom, Library, Restroom, on the Playground or other Areas of the Campus

 1st-3rd Violations: Parent notification to be signed and returned to the teacher